The difference between fundraising with Facebook & collecting donations with Facebook

 If you’ve done a few fundraising campaigns for your nonprofit, you’ve no doubt realized that most of your donations come from a small group of core supporters who donate again and again.
 And hopefully you have a peer-to-peer fundraising strategy where these cultists can support an event and make appeals to their friends and family members.
 And guess where they go first to share their fundraising page?

 Read the rest of this post over at the Care2 Blog.John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.